Wurundjeri

-The Wurundjeri people are an Australian Aboriginal people of the Woiwurrung language group, in the Kulin nation.
+The Wurundjeri people are an Aboriginal people of the Woiwurrung language group, in the Kulin nation.
 They are the traditional owners of the Yarra River Valley, covering much of the present location of Melbourne.
 They continue to live in this area and throughout Australia.
 They were called the Yarra tribe by early European colonists.

-The Wurundjeri Tribe Land and Compensation Cultural Heritage Council was established in 1985 by Wurundjeri people.
+The Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation was established in 1985 by Wurundjeri people.

 Ethnonym

 According to the early Australian ethnographer Alfred William Howitt, the name Wurundjeri, in his transcription Urunjeri, refers to a species of eucalypt, Eucalyptus viminalis, otherwise known as the manna or white gum, which is common along the Yarra River.
-Some modern reports of Wurundjeri traditional lore state that their ethnonym combines a word, wurun, meaning Manna gum and djeri, a species of grub found in the tree, and take the word therefore to mean "Witchetty Grub People".
+Some modern reports of Wurundjeri traditional lore state that their ethnonym combines a word, wurun, meaning Manna gum/"white gum tree" and djeri, a species of grub found in the tree, and take the word therefore to mean "Witchetty Grub People".

 Language

 Wurundjeri people speak Woiwurrung, a dialect of Kulin.
 Kulin is spoken by the five groups in the Kulin nation.